Example: Using Time Zone Offset for Traffic Node Selection in an Atlas Cluster

-In this scenario, the representative has a connection to the master node and the designated traffic node in Boston.
-The customer client has a connection to the master B Series Appliance in Dallas as well as connection to a traffic node in Boston.
-Throughout the session, the master node coordinates the traffic between the traffic nodes being used to conduct the session.
-The bulk of the session traffic takes place at the traffic node level, such as screen sharing and file transfer, while the connections from both the representative and the customer to the master contain small pieces of information that coordinate the actions between traffic nodes and create the session log.
+In this scenario, the representative has a connection to the primary node and the designated traffic node in Boston.
+The customer client has a connection to the primary B Series Appliance in Dallas as well as connection to a traffic node in Boston.
+Throughout the session, the primary node coordinates the traffic between the traffic nodes being used to conduct the session.
+The bulk of the session traffic takes place at the traffic node level, such as screen sharing and file transfer, while the connections from both the representative and the customer to the primary contain small pieces of information that coordinate the actions between traffic nodes and create the session log.
 The video of the session recording resides on the traffic node that the customer client is connected to.
 In this example, the video recording resides on the traffic node in Boston.